 Classic Mountain Lodges

 Charming, cozy quarters with in-house or nearby dining options, lodges are the classic home-away-from-home for kick-starting your adventures.

 Escape to the mountains for quiet solitude in a charming cabin.
 Bring your books, journals, warm socks and your favorite companion.

 Sometimes it snows in the Eugene area.
 If your visit is during winter weather, stay in lodging perfect for snowy days.
 Hike or take the bus around downtown or stay indoors admiring the dazzling sparkle from warm, comfortable rooms.
 There are plenty of coffee shops serving up hot drinks, restaurants dishing up soups and stews, and distilleries pouring spirits.
 Poke around in a used book store, record store or antique shop.
 Show off your skill in an arcade or billiards parlor.

-If the flakes aren't falling you can still enjoy snowy day trips to Oakridge or the McKenzie River.
+If the flakes aren't falling in town, you can still enjoy snowy day trips to Oakridge or the McKenzie River.

 Perfect Places To Be Snow-Bound